 However, some providers won't cover employees working from home, so make sure you check your PDS carefully, or speak to the insurer directly.

 Am I responsible for my employees while they're working from home?

 Yes.
 Employers still have an obligation to provide a safe working environment for employees, even if they're working remotely.

 Obviously, this can be a little tricky but there are some steps you can take to minimize your exposure, and help your employees stay safe.

 You need to be sure their work area meets occupational health and safety (OHS) standards.
 An inspection and assessment of the area is usually required, which generally involves looking at:

 - Security issues such as fire exit access, first aid and noise levels

 - Electrical safety

 How can income protection cover help?

-Income protection cover can help when work cover can’t and can include the following perks:
+Income protection cover can include the following perks: